What Happens To Seized Assets From Money Laundering In Singapore?

 5. Exotic Livestock

-In some cases, animal livestock such as exotic fish, reptiles, and even racehorses may be seized if they are suspected to be purchased or maintained using laundered money.
+In some cases, animal livestock such as exotic fish, reptiles, and even racehorses may be seized if they are suspected of being purchased or maintained using laundered money.

 6. Cryptocurrency